NetComposer/nkservice/doc/api_commands.md

 ## Login

 Right after starting the connection, the client must send a _login_ request.
-You must supply an `user` and, optionally, a password or any other metadata that a plugin can recognize.
-Some plugins may add other authentication mechanism, or ways to extract metadata from the request.
+You must supply an `user` and, optionally, a password.
+Any installed plugins may add other authentication mechanisms, or ways to extract metadata from the request.

-The user can be any unique string, but an _email-like_ user is recommended.
+The `user` can be any unique string, but an _email-like_ string is recommended.

 By default, the only recognized user is the one defined in the configuration (as _admin_) and it expects a `password` (_admin_password_).

-Each connection has an unique session_id.
+Each connection has an unique `session_id`.
 If you don't supply one, it will be automatically generated.

 Field|Default|Description